-- 4.1.6 Company Dividend Policy and Execution - 1.
-The dividend policy set forth in the company's Memorandum and Articles (M&A): Apex's dividend policy is specified in Article 56.1 of the current M&A. The content is as follows: - (1) If there are profits in a given year, the Company shall first make up the losses for the previous years, and then set aside a special surplus reserve as required by the competent securities authority under the Applicable Public Company Rules.
-If the balance is positive, subject to the Law and the Applicable Public Company Rules, the Board may decide whether to distribute profits.
-If it decides to do so, it shall make a proposal for profit distribution for approval by the Members by the sanction of an ordinary resolution or in the case of Article 11.4(d), a supermajority resolution, in annual general meetings.
-The profit distribution shall follow the ratios below: - A. No more than 2% as employees' bonus. - B. No more than 2% as directors' bonus. - C. No less than 10% as dividend to be paid to the Members in proportion to the number of shares held by them.
-In addition, the Board may make proposals for the distribution of the accumulated undistributed earnings from the previous years after taking into account the actual operations, future capital expenditures or other material matters related to the operations. - When employees' bonus is distributed by way of stock dividend, the recipients may include qualified employees of the Company's Subsidiaries.
-No unpaid dividend and bonus shall bear interest as against the Company. - (2) The Company operates in a mature industry, and is in the growth stage.
+4.1.6 Company Dividend Policy and Execution

+- 1. The dividend policy set forth in the company's Memorandum and Articles (M&A): - (1) If there are profits in the final accounts of a given year, the Company shall first make up the losses for the previous years ("Accumulated Losses"), and then set aside a special surplus reserve ("Special Surplus Reserve") as required by the competent securities authority under the Applicable Public Company Rules.
+The remaining profits after deduction of the Accumulated Losses and Special Surplus Reserve(if any), together with the retained earnings at the beginning of the year, shall be accumulated retained earnings, which may be subject to distribution based on a plan proposed by the Board in accordance with the dividend policy of the Company.
+If all or a part of the distribution will be made in cash, it shall be approved by a majority vote cast at a meeting of the Board with two-third (2/3) or more of the Directors present at the Board meeting; and in addition thereto a report of such distribution shall be submitted to the annual general meeting.
+In the case of Article 11.4(d), a supermajority resolution shall be passed at annual general meetings. - (2) The Company operates in a mature industry, and is in the growth stage.
 In determining Members' dividend, the Company shall consider its future capital expenditure budgeting and evaluate its capital requirement in the next year, in order to determine the amount of profits for retention and distribution.
-The amount of profits for retention and distribution, and the types of dividend and their ratio shall be proposed by the Board, after consideration of the Company's profitability and capital level, and approved by the Members in the annual general meetings; provided that, the cash portion shall be no less than 30% of total Members' dividend. - 2.
-Execution situation: - In the last 3 years (2019~2021), Apex's cash dividends distributed by shareholders' resolutions accounted for more than 45% of correspondent year's EPS (45%~67%). - 3.
-Allocation of dividends proposed to current shareholders' meeting:
+The amount of profits for retention and distribution, and the types of dividend and their ratio shall be proposed by the Board, and the Board may recommend to distribute no less than 10% of the profit of the current year as dividend, after consideration of the Company's profitability and capital level, and approved by the Members in the annual general meetings; provided that, the cash portion shall be no less than 30% of total Members' dividend.

+2. Execution situation:

+In the last 3 years (2020 \sim 2022), Apex's cash dividends distributed by shareholders' resolutions accounted for more than 43% of correspondent year's EPS (43% \sim 55%).

+3. Allocation of dividends report to current shareholders' meeting:

-The board of directors resolved to distribute 2021 shareholders' dividend after the board of director's meeting on Mar.
-31, 2022.
-It is proposed to distribute NT\$ 4.00 per share as cash dividend for shareholders.
+The board of directors resolved to distribute 2022 shareholders' dividend after the board of director's meeting on Mar.
+29, 2023.
+It is proposed to distribute NT\$ 2.00 per share as cash dividend for shareholders.
 The total dividend number will be rounded down to zero decimal place.
 The proposed distribution of cash dividends is based on total outstanding shares of 189,937,988 shares, if the approved cash distribution ratio is required to be adjusted due to amendment of laws or regulations, request of competent authority, or any change of the numbers of the issued and outstanding shares, it is proposed that the Annual General Meeting authorize the Board of Directors with full power to adjust the distribution ratio.

-After it is resolved at the annual meeting of shareholders on May 24, 2022, it will be executed in accordance with related regulations. - 4.1.7 The impact of the shareholders' meeting's stock grant proposal this time on company performance and earnings per share: Not applicable
+4.1.7 The impact of the shareholders' meeting's stock grant proposal this time on company performance and earnings per share: Not applicable